djshaji/amp-rack/docs/faqs.md

 ![settings](https://user-images.githubusercontent.com/17184025/179396279-c639b08d-ad5a-425e-a027-0d09fc4dab61.jpg)

 ### How do I change the theme?
-Go to Settings :arrow_right: Theme :arrow_right: Background
+Go to Settings → Theme → Background

 ### How do I set a custom wallpaper?
-Go to Settings :arrow_right: Theme :arrow_right: Use a Custom Background
+Go to Settings → Theme → Use a Custom Background

 ### How do I change input and output audio devices?
-Go to Settings :arrow_right: Audio Devices :arrow_right: Input / Output Device
+Go to Settings → Audio Devices → Input / Output Device

 ### I plugged in a guitar and headphones, but the audio is playing from my phone mic to the phone speaker.
 ### I plugged in a USB Audio device / interface, but audio is playing from the phone speaker.
 When you insert or remove an audio device, close the app completely, and open it again to make the audio system pick up the new device automatically for playing / recording audio.

-:bulb: You can always set an input / output device manually by going to Settings :arrow_right: Theme :arrow_right: Background
+💡 You can always set an input / output device manually by going to Settings → Theme → Background

-### :egg: How do I open the _hidden_ command prompt?
+### 🥚 How do I open the _hidden_ command prompt?
 The app has a built in command prompt which I use for debugging.
 Long press the app logo on the top left of the main screen to open the command prompt dialog.
 The dialog has autocomplete and will list all available commands.
 You can use it as a short cut to quickly open some dialog or change a setting.

 ![logo](https://user-images.githubusercontent.com/17184025/179396423-3a57514c-ea89-4f6e-93f0-bb6bb0f17aa6.jpg)